Log in or Register

 Great Southern

-Mariners are advised that replacement and maintenance works on navigational aids within Ataturk Channel and Princess Royal Harbour.
+Mariners are advised that maintenance works are being undertaken on Beacon No. 4 within Atatürk Channel, Princess Royal Harbour.

-All vessels taking part in these works will display lights and shapes in accordance with the Prevention of Collisions in State Waters Regulations 1983 at all times.
+All vessels involved in the works will display the required lights and shapes in compliance with the Prevention of Collisions in State Waters Regulations 1983 at all times.

 Chart reference: WA1083 - Albany